Ben-Ramchandani/OutpostPlanner/README.md

 #### In-game GUI

-The mod includes an in-game GUI to change some settings.
+The mod includes an in-game GUI to change some settings which can be accessed via a small button in the top left of the screen 'OP'.

 ![OP settings](http://i.imgur.com/k51RABn.png)